Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "Sorry, dear," he replied, not looking the least bit contrite for his little joke.
 "How about, 'Whiskers?'"

-"I suppose that'll do," said Hermione.
+"I suppose that'll do," agreed Hermione.
 "It's harder to come up with these names than you'd think."

-"We could always change them later," said Padma, "unless we permanently write them on a map or something."
+"We could always change them later," commented Padma, "unless we permanently write them on a map or something."

 Shortly after that, the trio left the room, satisfied that now all of them could change form.
 They soon showed Minerva as well, who expressed great pride in all of them.
 "You've all achieved a form just in time for me to begin teaching Brianna."
 Although Harry had some fears about the kind of pranks his sister would perform as an animal, he wisely kept his mouth shut.